clone(category1-huschi-net.html) - phpMan

 processes still have distinct signal masks and sets of pending

 signals.
-So, one of them may block or unblock some signals
+So, one of them may block or unblock signals using

 If CLONE_SIGHAND is not set, the child process inherits a copy